turbo-gecko/TEC/Software/Games/moon.md

 The main starting parameters are listed as constants that can be adjusted to change the games initial state.

 ## To Do ##
   - Display 'how to play' instructions.
+(Done)
+  - Add 'Abort' and 'Replay'.
+(Done)
   - Add sound effects.
   - Add fuel level bar graph
   - Add bar graphs on the LCD for height and velocity.